urswilke/pyramidi/README.md

 validated by pyramidi, but mido (also used to write midi files) already catches some of the possible inconsistencies.

+If you’re new to midi, [mido’s documentation](https://mido.readthedocs.io/en/latest/) might be a good start.

 ## New in version 0.2

 The midi data can now be